apache/flink/docs/apis/streaming_guide.md

 To use this functionality the user needs to add the maxWaitTimeMillis parameter to the `dataStream.iterate(…)` call to control the max wait time.

 By default the partitioning of the feedback stream will be automatically set to be the same as the input of the iteration head.
 To override this the user can set an optional boolean flag in the `closeWith` method.

+#### Iteration head as a co-operator
+The user can also treat the input and feedback stream of a streaming iteration as a `ConnectedDataStream`.
+This can be used to distinguish the feedback tuples and also to change the type of the iteration feedback.

+To use this feature the user needs to call the `withFeedbackType(type)` method of the iterative data stream and pass the type of the feedback stream:

+{% highlight java %}
+ConnectedIterativeDataStream<Integer, String> coiteration = source.iterate(maxWaitTimeMillis).withFeedbackType(“String”);

+DataStream<String> head = coiteration.flatMap(new CoFlatMapFunction<Integer, String, String>(){})

+iteration.closeWith(head);

+{% endhighlight %}

+In this case the original input of the head operator will be used as the first input to the co-operator and the feedback stream will be used as the second input.
 </div>
 <div data-lang="scala" markdown="1">
 The Flink Streaming API supports implementing iterative stream processing dataflows similarly to the batch Flink API.
 Iterative streaming programs also implement a step function and embed it into an `IterativeDataStream`.